cowprotocol/docs/docs/cow-protocol/tutorials/arbitrate/driver.md

 Unless you find a perfect CoW you'll need some sort of liquidity to settle an order with.
 To get your solver started with a good set of base liquidity the driver is able to index and encode a broad range of fundamental AMMs.
-These include `UniswapV2` and it's derivatives, `UniswapV3` as well as several liquidity sources from the `BalancerV2` family.
+These include `UniswapV2` and its derivatives, `UniswapV3` as well as several liquidity sources from the `BalancerV2` family.
 All of these can be individually configured or completely disabled if your matching engine manages liquidity on its own.

 #### Postprocessing Solutions